HvyD/Facial-Recon-of-Image-Files/README.md

 # Facial-Recon-of-Image-Files
-Facial Recon of Image Files using PILLOW and PyTesseract.
+Facial Recon of Image Files Project using PILLOW and PyTesseract.